wonderfloyd/Consenz_Requierments/job_specifications.md

 ### 3.3. <a id="new-votes-page"></a>New Votes Page
 This page presents all Suggestions of new issues to vote on one at a time.
 As mentioned above the Suggestions are displayed in two modes:
-1. __All CNS_Topic__ to navigate through _all_ of the Suggestions that are up for vote.
+1. __All Topic__ to navigate through _all_ of the Suggestions that are up for vote.
-2. __Specific CNS_Topic__ to navigate _only_ through Suggestions _specific_ to the CNS_Toopics the user selected in the [previous page](#choose-cns-topics-page-view).
+2. __Specific Topic__ to navigate _only_ through Suggestions _specific_ to the CNS_Toopics the user selected in the [previous page](#choose-topics-page-view).

-The Suggestions are sorted by the 'Most Agreed Upon' algorithm or by CNS_Topic depending on the [previous page](#choose-cns-topics-page-view)'s selected mode.
-If the mode is `Specific CNS_Topic` Suggestions are sorted by 'Most Agreed Upon' algorithm _within_ each CNS_Topic.
+The Suggestions are sorted by the 'Most Agreed Upon' algorithm or by Topic depending on the [previous page](#choose-topics-page-view)'s selected mode.
+If the mode is `Specific Topic` Suggestions are sorted by 'Most Agreed Upon' algorithm _within_ each Topic.
 When the user is finished voting on all open Suggestions he's redirected to the [Summary page](#summary-page).

 This Page includes a suggestion unit, which also has two modes, one for voting on new Sections and one for voting on edited Sections.
 The suggstion unit displays the proposal to be voted upon, and if it is a Suggestion for an edit of the Section than it will also display the current state and changes to be decided on.
 The proposal Sub-Section will also include the user avatar of the user who created the Suggestion and the publication timestamp.
 The suggestion unit will also include an acceptence threshold, a timer counting down the time left to vote, voting counters, voting buttons and an arguments block.
-Except for the suggestion unit the _New Votes Page_ also includes the CNS_Topic title, suggestion navigation buttons, get notifications checkbox, a suggestions progress bar to display how many suggestions are left for voting, and a "back" button to go back to the previous page view.
+Except for the suggestion unit the _New Votes Page_ also includes the Topic title, suggestion navigation buttons, get notifications checkbox, a suggestions progress bar to display how many suggestions are left for voting, and a "back" button to go back to the previous page view.

 #### Page View Specifications:
 __Goal__: Show New Section suggestion or Edit suggestion that the user hasn't yet voted for, one suggestion in a page view.
 The user can use navigation buttons to navigate between the suggestions that stand for a vote.
 The progress bar shows how many suggestions the user haven't voted yet.
 When the user reach the last suggestion she will be transferred to draft page.
 __Modes__:
-- All CNS_Topics
+- All Topics
-  - Goal: The page shows all un-voted CNS_Topics suggestions sorted by the 'Most Agreed Upon' algorithm: Suggestion that is closer to be accepted (threshold closest to 0) will be shown first.
+  - Goal: The page shows all un-voted Topics suggestions sorted by the 'Most Agreed Upon' algorithm: Suggestion that is closer to be accepted (threshold closest to 0) will be shown first.
 When the user reach the last suggestion she will be transferred to Summery page view.
   - Sort: Most Agreed Upon
-- Specific CNS_Topic
+- Specific Topic
-  - Goal: The page shows un-voted suggestions that attributed to a specific CNS_Topic, sorted by the 'Sort by CNS_Topic' algorithm.
+  - Goal: The page shows un-voted suggestions that attributed to a specific Topic, sorted by the 'Sort by Topic' algorithm.
 When the user reach the last suggestion she will be transferred to Summery page view.
-  - Filter: Specific CNS_Topic Suggestions
+  - Filter: Specific Topic Suggestions
-  - Sort: Sort by CNS_Topic
+  - Sort: Sort by Topic

 __Topics__:
 - Suggestion Unit